uujohnnyuu/huskium/README.md

 However, if your testing environment is highly unstable,
 you can simply disable this cache setting to ensure stability by re-locating the element each time.

-`Elements` does not support this setting because the state of multiple elements tends to be more volatile.
+Notice that `Elements` does not support this setting because the state of multiple elements tends to be more volatile.
 Even if caching were enabled, it would not guarantee the cached elements are the same as the previous ones.
 Thus, it follows the official explicit wait strategy by re-locating the elements each time.